 To experience a different side of Santorini, head inland to its beautiful wineries dotting the countryside.
 Savor local meats and cheeses as you sip different blends.

-If you’re craving beach time, Santorini definitely delivers.
+Santorini is also known for its kid-friendly volcanic beaches, making it one of the best Greek Islands for families.
 The other side of the island has a number of stunning beaches in hues of red and black sand carved away from volcanic rock, like Perivolos Beach.
 Just south of Fira, you can swim in Perivolos’ azure waters, lounge beneath a thatched beach umbrella, or hit one of the beachfront eateries for the day’s fresh catch and a cold drink.

 Go shopping along the well-loved Las Ramblas, a wide tree-lined street with restaurants and cafes ideal for sharing Spanish tapas.
 Or, make a quick jaunt outside of the city to the peaceful Montserrat Mountains.
 It’s only an hour’s train ride to this jagged Catalonian mountain range, which has gained popularity for its coral reefs and cave diving.